rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 - Deleting an environment: `conda remove --name FAILED_ENVIRONMENT --all`

 # Download Visual Studio Code for code development
-We strongly recommend downloading visual studio code to use as your code editor during the workshop.
+We strongly recommend downloading Visual Studio Code to use as your code editor during the workshop.
 You can download VS Code [here]( https://code.visualstudio.com/).
+Please install at least the following two extensions: Python and Remote - SSH.